 Some of the worst places for speeding tickets in New England

 Police in some states frequently write speeding tickets and make it as hard as possible for motorists to avoid them.
-They also imposecop-with-radar-gun particularly large penalties.
+They also impose particularly large penalties.
 This is true of several states in New England; relatively low crime rates allow police to spend many hours catching speeders.
 They often target drivers from other states, so it’s crucial to avoid speeding if you visit this region.

 Although Massachusetts may not have the largest fines, the state’s court system makes it very difficult to appeal them.
 The filing fees required to contest a ticket often surpass the cost of accepting the fine, according to Yahoo Autos.
 Forbes reports that the minimum penalty in Massachusetts is only $50.
 However, exceeding the speed limit by 25 mph will cost you an extra $150.